Taipei City (臺北市) has everything you could possibly hope for in an awesome capital city.

 I’ll only graze the surface here.
 For many more details and ideas, see my guide to the best things to do in Taipei.

-The top Taipei attractions which almost every traveler visit are Taipei 101 Observatory, Chiang Kai-shek Memorial Hall, Ximending walking district, Taipei Zoo & Maokong Gondola, Longshan Temple, and National Palace Museum.
+The top Taipei attractions which almost every traveler visit are Taipei 101 Observatory (including the new Skyline 460 experience), Chiang Kai-shek Memorial Hall, Ximending walking district, Taipei Zoo & Maokong Gondola, Longshan Temple, and National Palace Museum.

 Read more about Taiwan’s best night markets here!